mohammedafeef/cu-algo/SemOne/StringReverse/readme.md

-Problem: Create a code to reverse a string.
+Problem: Create a code to reverse a string using pointer.
-Details: Reverse a sting using c
+Details: Reverse a sting using c.